sebap09/salesforce-java-test-automation-repository/readme.md

 The automation framework leverages industry-used tools and technologies, including Cucumber, Selenium, and TestNG, ensuring scalability, flexibility, and maintainability for your Salesforce automation efforts.

-## Technology Stack

-- **Java 21**: The core language for implementing the test automation.
-- **Cucumber**: Behavior-Driven Development (BDD) framework for defining tests in a human-readable format.
-- **Selenium**: Web automation tool for interacting with the Salesforce UI.
-- **TestNG**: Test execution framework for organizing and running tests.
-- **HttpClient**: HTTP client for making REST API calls to Salesforce for backend operations.
-- **Log4j**: Logging framework for detailed logging and debugging.
-- **DataFaker**: Library used to generate realistic test data for Salesforce records.
-- **SnakeYAML**: Library for parsing and writing YAML files, used to manage test configuration and data.
-- **Gson**: Library for serializing and deserializing JSON data, essential for handling Salesforce API responses and requests.

-For exact versions check pom.xml file :)

 ## Features

 - **Logging in to platform**